solex2006/SELIProject/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Request
 about: Use this template to suggest an idea to the project.
-labels: feature request
+labels: Feature Request
 title:
-project: features
+projects: features
 ---

 # Is your feature request related to a problem?